-The Romanesque attitude to images was heavily informed by the idea that, as a matter of course, they were subject to no single interpretation but instead carried multiple layers of meaning.
+In keeping with this, the Romanesque conception of the pictorial arts was heavily informed by the idea that, as a matter of course images were subject to no single interpretation but rather were intended to carry multiple layers of meaning.

 This attitude was in part derived from the practice of exegetics, a method of amplification of Biblical texts.
-Finding levels of significance in sacred texts it followed a tradition found in many cultures but which reached Christianity through the Jewish tradition of Midrash.
+Finding levels of significance in sacred texts, exegetics followed a tradition found in many cultures but which reached Christianity through the Jewish tradition of Midrash.

-Exegetics had first been propounded in the Christian sphere by Origen in the third century and was later developed by other writers such as Jerome, Augustine and on into the medieval period, particularly by Hugues of Saint Victor in the early twelfth century
+This approach to textual analysis had first been applied in the Christian sphere by Origen in the third century.
+The exegetical method was later developed and expanded by other writers such as Jerome, Augustine and then on into the medieval period, particularly by Hugues of Saint Victor in the early twelfth century

 For Hugues of Saint Victor each level of significance pointed in a specific direction, like the cardinal points.
 The Literal, which was the narrative level pointed to the Past.
-The Typological, whereby the subject also prefigured another made the connection between the Old Testament and the New, pointed towards the Future.
+The Typological, whereby the subject also prefigured another, was evident in the connection between the Old Testament and the New, thus pointing towards the Future.
 The Tropological was the present Human level and addressed moral issues.
 The Anagogic was directed upwards to the Spiritual level.

-In his work the De Scriptus et Scriptoribus Sacris, Hugues defined allegory as an invisible subject being represented by a visible one, whereas the Anagogic revealed the invisible sense of a visible source.
+Furthermore, in his work, the De Scriptus et Scriptoribus Sacris, Hugues made a distinction between the Allegorical and the Anagogical.
+Allegory, he defined as an invisible subject being represented by a visible one, whereas the Anagogic revealed the invisible sense of a visible source.